sg-s/movie-analyser/README.md

 1. `movieAnalyser` is explicitly designed for tracking algorithms that operate frame by frame.
 Something more complicated is outside the use case.
 2. `movieAnalyser` is capable only of playing back frames at a maximum speed of 20 frames per second, due to limitations in MATLAB's [graphics engine](https://www.mathworks.com/help/matlab/ref/drawnow.html).
 Headless operation is limited by your file I/O speeds.
 Get a fast SSD.
-3. When working with a matrix containing a movie in a matfile, you should not store any other variable in that matfile, especially nested structures.
-This slows down read speeds dramatically.
+3. When working with a matrix containing a movie in a matfile, ~~you should not store any other variable in that matfile, especially nested structures.
+This slows down read speeds dramatically. ~~ Make sure you save your .mat file in an uncompressed format, using `savefast`.

 # License